JoshuaBragg/AdBlock-Detector-Bypass/README.md

 When a popup appears simply click the extension icon to remove the popup and continue reading the article.

 To download this extension, go to the latest release and download the .xpi file.
-It is signed by Mozilla.
+It is signed by Mozilla, or click [here](https://addons.mozilla.org/en-US/firefox/addon/adblock-detector-bypass/)

 This is sure to work on most websites from my experience.